cristinaegus/NewCEPortfolio2025/src/pages/blogs/my-frontend-roadmap.md

 Adding a new dimension to web development, Three.js is a JavaScript library that enables the creation of 3D graphics in the browser.
 It's perfect for those looking to enhance their projects with interactive 3D elements.
 Learning Three.js opens up a world of possibilities and can make your web applications stand out.

-## Astro and Svelte: The Modern Static Site Builders
+## Astro

-Astro and Svelte are exciting new frameworks that emphasize performance and simplicity.
-Astro allows you to build fast, optimized static sites using modern front-end frameworks, while Svelte shifts much of the work to compile time, resulting in highly efficient runtime performance.
-These frameworks are a joy to work with and are excellent choices for building reactive user interfaces.
+Astro are exciting new frameworks that emphasize performance and simplicity.
+Astro allows you to build fast, optimized static sites using modern front-end frameworks.
+This framework are a joy to work with and are excellent choices for building reactive user interfaces.

 ## React: The Workhorse of Front-End Development